kekuchan/swarmbject/docs/std/ds/DArray.md

 Parameters:
 * The new capacity.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.
+when the capacity is increased to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
-* A pointer to a "void*(unsigned int)" function that returns a new array, of the given size.
+* A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
-* A pointer to a "void(void*)" function that deletes the given array.
+* A pointer to a "void(void*)" function that deletes the given array data.

 Returns: void.

 ```
 /*In the IntDArray class:*/
-void reserveInt(unsigned int newCapacity){
+void reserve(unsigned int newCapacity){
-	reserve(newCapacity, getElement,
+	(std::ds::DArray*)this->reserve(
-		setElement, newArray, deleteArray);
+		newCapacity, setElements, newArray, deleteArray);
 }

 /*In some function:*/
 IntDArray array;
-array.reserveInt(2);
+array.reserve(2);
 unsigned int capacity = array.capacity; /*2*/
 unsigned int size = array.size; /*0*/
 ```